JetBrains/intellij-platform-plugin-template/README.md

         └── resources/      Resources - plugin.xml, icons, messages
 ```

-In addition to the configuration files, the most important part is the `src` directory, which contains our implementation and the manifest for our plugin – [plugin.xml][file:plugin.xml].
+In addition to the configuration files, the most crucial part is the `src` directory, which contains our implementation and the manifest for our plugin – [plugin.xml][file:plugin.xml].

 ## Plugin configuration file
 The plugin configuration file is a [plugin.xml][file:plugin.xml] file located in the `src/main/resources/META-INF` directory.
 It provides general information about the plugin, its dependencies, extensions, and listeners.